rheslip/M8-BLE-Keyboard-for-the-iOS-App/README.md

 Batteries

-I usually use LiPo batteries and small charger modules from AliExpress.
+I use LiPo batteries and small charger modules from AliExpress.
 The PCB footprint is for this one which has a LiPo protection circuit as well but you can barnacle almost any of these on and make it work.

-**CAUTION this TP4056 charger module is set up for 1A charge rate which is too high for most small LiPo's** To be safe you will want to change the current setting resistor to something like 1/3 of the battery capacity.

 ![Alt text](Images/PCBbot.jpg "charger")

+**CAUTION this TP4056 charger module is set up for 1A charge rate which is too high for most small LiPo's ** To be safe you will want to change the current setting resistor to something like 1/3 of the battery capacity.

+** LiPo batteries are a fire hazard!!!
+Do not use a LiPo unless you are comfortable modifying the module appropriately, testing it, and are willing to take the risk **

 Alternatively use 3 AAA batteries which is much safer.
 You can use 2x AAA as well but the battery life will be reduced by 1/3.
 The battery indicator is set up for the range of a LiPo 4.2V full, 3V cutoff which is about the same voltage range as three AAA.
 If you use something else you will need to modify the sketch.